What Can We Do?

 - The pastor must “go” no matter the means – fair or foul.

-- Any resolution seldom if ever includes dealing with the local troublemakers in any significant way after the pastor leaves.
+- Any resolution seldom, if ever, includes dealing with any local church members with a role in the conflict in any significant way after the pastor leaves.

 Neither do we accept the argument that the person has a history of “trouble”, or that the pastor should have seen the conflict coming and moved.
 Nor the rationalization that the minister is abusing the congregation and so deserves the conflict.
 Experience has shown us that these politically correct remarks are just excuses for not helping a colleague in need.